- Who We Are

 Spring 2015 Public Meeting: BIFAD at Montana State University

-The Board for International Food and Agricultural Development is holding public meetings on Thursday and Friday, April 9-10, 2015.
-These meetings will be held on campus at Montana State University in the Strand Union Building.
-During the meetings, updates on the Tropical Agriculture Research and Higher Education Center (CATIE), Tribal Colleges and the Presidential Feed the Future Initiative will be presented.
-BIFAD will hear from panels regarding “Effective Developments for Enhanced Nutrition in Smallholder Farming” and “Decision Making to Enhance Food Security and Resilience.”
+The Board for International Food and Agricultural Development held public meetings on Thursday and Friday, April 9-10, 2015.
+These meetings were held on campus at Montana State University in the Strand Union Building.
+During the meetings, updates on the Tropical Agriculture Research and Higher Education Center (CATIE), Tribal Colleges and the Presidential Feed the Future Initiative were presented.
+BIFAD heard from panels regarding “Effective Developments for Enhanced Nutrition in Smallholder Farming” and “Decision Making to Enhance Food Security and Resilience.”
 To view the agenda, click here.
+The minutes from this meeting can be found on the BIFAD documents page.

 Recent Publication: Title XII Report to Congress FY2013